 According to the company, oral health issues like gum disease, bad breath, tooth decay, and bleeding gums are not related to your oral hygiene bad habits.
-Rather, the company contends, the insults on dental health are caused by predatory bacteria buried deep inside your gums that break down the roots and spread like a plaque to other parts of your body.
+Rather, the company contends, the insults on dental health are caused by predatory bacteria buried deep inside your gums that break down the roots and spread like the plague to other parts of your body.
 Steel bite Pro is touted to help with these issues.

-Steel Bite Pro Usage Directions
+Steel Bite Pro Directions For Using

 If you're trying to figure out how to take Steel Bite Pro, it's pretty straightforward.
 Take 2 capsules once a day.
 You can take the two capsules together or at different times of the day.
-The company suggests for best results to take the capsule 20 -30 minutes before a meal with 8 oz of water.
+The company suggests for best results take the capsule 20 -30 minutes before a meal with 8 oz of water.